jboss-fuse/vscode-atlasmap/USAGE_DATA.md

 ### Usage Data

 * when extension is activated
-* when a command from this extension is used, the command id is provided
+* when the AtlasMap server is launched